vnguyen01/vnguyen01.github.io/_posts/2020-06-05-creating-my-jekyll-site.markdown

  the newer
 version of `jekyll-paginate` called `jekyll-paginate-v2` which makes things much simpler and can also paginate tags.
 I was able to get pagination and keyword tagging to work locally only with this [tutorial](https://anavarre.net/rebuilding-my-blog-with-jekyll/).

+I stumbled upon this [tutorial on creating tagging using Jekyll's liquid templating](https://longqian.me/2017/02/09/github-jekyll-tag/).
+This solution worked for me.
+As the author notes, creating a page of tags is still a manual process.
+I might try to develop a solution that works when I build and serve in the future.